Ph.D. Degree Requirements

 Ph.D. students are required to take 15 hours of graduate-level work in related sciences and/or mathematics (see below), appropriate to their research interests.
 This related science work may be taken on a graded or pass/no pass (P/N) basis.
 He/she must also take 18 hours of dissertation credit (GEOL 603).
 The department does not set any further specific coursework requirements for Ph.D. students.
 However, students are expected to acquire the graduate geoscience background necessary to successfully complete the comprehensive examination and effectively carry out proposed dissertation research.
 If the student does not have a strong background in geoscience, substantial geology/geophysics coursework is recommended in order to prepare adequately for the comprehensive exams.
 Undergraduate courses may, with the guidance committee’s recommendation, be used to fill in the student’s geoscience background, but the majority of the work should be in graduate level courses.

-Graduate students at the university may, with adviser and departmental approval, take graduate courses at any of the other institutions in the Oregon University System.
+Graduate students at the university may, with adviser and departmental approval, take graduate courses at any of the other institutions in the Oregon University System (except Portland State University who is no longer participating in the program).
 A student registers for these courses with the University of Oregon registrar, who records each grade on the academic record under Joint-Campus Course (JC 610).
 The student must be a matriculated UO graduate student in an advanced degree program and registered for UO courses the same term the JC 610 course is taken.
 A maximum of 15 JC credits may be applied toward a graduate degree program.
 Forms are available from Vicki.

 Students are expected to maintain a GPA of 3.0 or better in their course work.
 If their GPA falls below 3.0 or they fail to show satisfactory progress toward completion of their degree, they are subject to disqualification.
 Incompletes (grade = I) must be converted into passing grades within one calendar year of the assignment of the Incomplete.
 Students may request added time for the removal of the I by submitting a petition, signed by the instructor, to the Dean of the Graduate School for approval.
 This time limit does not apply to Incompletes in Research or Dissertation.